Alberto Armando

 Alberto José Armando (February 4, 1910 – December 28, 1988) was an Argentine businessman and football manager.
 He was the president of club Boca Juniors from 1954 to 1955, and from 1960 to 1980.
 With Armando as president, Boca Juniors gained international recognition after winning its first Copa Libertadores (1977 and 1978) and the first Intercontinental Cup in 1977.

-The Boca Juniors stadium was renamed in his honour in December 2000 by then President Mauricio Macri.
+The Boca Juniors stadium was renamed in his honour in December 2000 by then Club President Mauricio Macri.

 Life and career

 Armando was born in Santa Fe, Argentina, in 1910, and raised in nearby San Francisco, Córdoba.
 He married María Mercedes Crespo and became affiliated with the Boca Juniors football club in the 1940s, when he became known as El Puma.
 Armando was elected president of Boca Juniors in early 1954, succeeding Daniel Gil.
 The team had struggled since its last First Division title, in 1944, though Gil's tenure could boast the enlargement and modernization of the La Bombonera stadium.

 Armando's brief first turn as president during 1954–55 was marked by the team's first title in a decade, the 1954 Primera División championship.
 However, his occupation as the proprietor of a Ford dealership prompted him to resign.
 He diversified his business interests in 1960, when he entered into a partnership with developer Francisco Macri to establish Tutora Insurance.

 Later in 1960, Armando won the election and returned as president of Boca Juniors.
 He undertook an ambitious program of acquiring new players.
 Some of them would become notable footballers in the 1960s and 1970s, such as Antonio Roma, Silvio Marzolini, Ernesto Grillo, Dante Lugo, and Antonio Garabal (the latter three were Argentine expatriates brought back from European teams).
 The squad victory over arch-rival River Plate in 1962 was the first major title since 1954, and was followed by the 1964 and 1965, and the Nacional championships in 1969, 1970, and 1976, totalizing 7 league titles.

 Armando was also the father of the Torneos de Verano, a series of short friendly pre-season tournaments held during the southern summer in Argentina every year, usually in January and February.
 The competition was held for the first time in 1968, with the games played at "General San martín" stadium of Mar del Plata, the biggest seaside beach resort in Argentina.
 Since the first edition in 1968, the Torneos de Verano have been uninterruptedly played, then being expanded to other cities of Argentina such as Córdoba, Mendoza, Rosario and Tandil among others.